 Resolution in Support of Establishing a Minimum Age of Delinquency Adjudication of At Least 10-Years-Old

-This Resolution recognizes urges states to establish a minimum age of delinquency adjudication of at least 10-years-old provided that there is a civil mechanism for providing mandatory services, including residential care where appropriate, for youths below that age.
+This Resolution encourages states to establish a minimum age of delinquency adjudication of at least 10-years-old provided that there is a civil mechanism for providing mandatory services, including residential care where appropriate, for youths below that age.

 Whereas, the American Legislative Exchange Council (ALEC) is committed to developing effective criminal justice policies that create safe communities for citizens as well as strong state budgets; and

-WHEREAS, in 20 states a statute sets the minimum age of youth jurisdiction and that in the majority of these states 10 years old is the prescribed age; and
+WHEREAS, in some states a statute sets the minimum age of youth jurisdiction and that in 11 of these states 10-years-old is the prescribed age; and

 WHEREAS, states such as Texas, Louisiana, Mississippi, and Arkansas have set a minimum age of delinquency adjudication of 10;

 WHEREAS, Texas provides an alternative civil procedure termed “conduct indicating a need for supervision” which without a delinquency adjudication enables children age 10 and below to be referred to juvenile probation and placed in a residential facility if necessary;

 Whereas, very young children should be held accountable in an appropriate way but often do not have the intellectual capability and maturity to fully understand the consequences of their actions and the charges against them, and scientific research has found that in young children the qualities such as impulse control and future orientation are not well developed in the brain;